TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/controlflow.rst

 occurs.
 For more on the :keyword:`!try` statement and exceptions, see :ref:`tut-handling`.

-The :keyword:`continue` statement, also borrowed from C, continues with the next iteration of the loop::
+The :keyword:`continue` statement, also borrowed kutoka C, continues with the next iteration of the loop::

     >>> for num in range(2, 10):